EDBOZY/21BCY10035_Frontend/README.md

 # Trademarkia Search Application

 This is a Trademarkia Search Application where users can search for various trademarks and view the results with details like the owner, status, description, and important dates.
-The project is built using **React** with both **Tailwind CSS** and regular **CSS** for styling.
+The project is built using **React** with **Tailwind CSS** also i have made code with **React** and regular **CSS** for styling.

 ## Project Overview